Did you know that most computers have options built into them to make it easier for people with low or no vision to use them.Click for information

 Did you know that, according to Age UK, nearly a million older people in the UK go for more than a month without speaking to anyone?
 Not only is loneliness and isolation a huge problem, it has also been associated with health issues such as depression, sleep problems, hypertension, stress and mental health problems.

 At Caremark we strongly believe that no one should feel loneliness or isolation, which is why we’ve created our companionship care service.

-Here we look at what Caremark’s companionship services can offer you and your family, and we also focus on:
+Here we look at what Caremark’s companionship services can offer you and your family.

 A member of our friendly team will be happy to give you further details about Caremark’s companionship care services and how we can help you or your loved one.
 Please click here to find the contact details for your local office.

 One of our companionship care assistants can visit you or your loved one as often as is needed to offer support and add that all-important human element to your/their day.
 A friendly face, or companion, to support with daily activities is often crucial to you or your loved one’s happiness and wellbeing.
 Our companionship carers very often become good friends with our clients, someone they feel they can easily chat to and discuss and share things with, both when they are at home and out and about.

 We provide companions who will genuinely be able to share you or your loved one’s interests, from sport and crossword puzzles to cookery, knitting, gardening and much more besides.
 We know that spending quality time with someone who understands you and is genuinely interested in your life, interests, hobbies and what’s important to you is very important on many different levels.